Ahmadmohammadsheta/home-life-app/project_skills.md

 Laravel helper methods: [
     - Route::currentRouteName()
-    - request()->route()->
+    - request()->route() // return route data
     - $id = (request()->route('category'));
-    - illunenat/constract/.... // use any interface
+    - Illuminate/contracts/.... // use any interface
-    - // to make the table pagination using bootstrap css becausee the default using tailwind Paginator::useBootstrapFive();
+    - // to make the table pagination using bootstrap css because the default using tailwind Paginator::useBootstrapFive();

-]
+    - fill($request->all()) // to fill the object values
+        ->save(); // if exist will update else will create ]

 Laravel: [